uvacw/osd2f/docs/deploying_to_azure.md

 # Deploying OSD2F to azure

+## disclaimer

+This documentation is intended to demonstrate how to set up OSD2F as an Azure webapp service.
+It is oriented towards putting an interface out there to see, but is not set up for actual data collection.
+The needs and conditions of your specific project may impact the way the app should be configured.
+Consult you cloud engineer before applying the below steps to understand how to adapt them to your project.

+## setting up

 Make sure you azure CLI client is logged in and selected the appropriate subscription.

 ```bash